 Eighth Commandment image borrowed from http://www.christian-myspace-layouts.com.

 Image of gossiping women by Stuart Miles.

-Mary is a 20-something wife and mother of two beautiful girls and one baby boy.
-She has been a Catholic since her baptism as a baby, married for six years, and a mom for five years.
+Mary is a wife, mother of two girls and one boy, and a homeschooler.
+She has been a Catholic since her baptism as a baby, married for seven years, and a mom for six years.
 She loves studying theology and apologetics and is very passionate about our beautiful Faith.